srrvnn/diaries/README.md

 # fb-logs

-a diary application that logs to fb feed with privacy set to self.
+a diary application that logs to fb feed with privacy always set to self.

 ### proof of concept